FHU/file-io-lab/README.md

 <ins>**Important Notes**</ins>.
 The data provided has bad data that you must clean up.
-1. Missing data is represetned by a #.
+1. Missing data is represetned by a '#'.
 Those must be changed to 0 score.
 2. If the score is greater than 100, change it to 100.
 3. If the score is less than 0, change it to 0.
-4. Remember to deal with the header row when processing the data.
+4. Remember to deal with the header row when processing the file.